-(Pocket-lint) - Sonos has introduced a new soundbar to its line-up to replace the seven year-old Playbar and that will leave many wondering whether they need to upgrade.
+(Pocket-lint) - Sonos introduced the Arc soundbar in 2020, replacing the older Playbar from 2013, likely leaving many wondering whether they need to upgrade.

-After all, a lot can happen in the world of tech in seven years, and the Sonos Arc introduces some features that just weren't possible or popular back then.
+After all, a lot can happen in the world of tech in seven years, and the Sonos Arc introduced some features that just weren't possible or popular back when the Playbar first came about.

-That's why we look at the differences between the old and new in Sonos' range in order to help you make your mind up on any upgrade decision.
+With that in mind, we're looking at the differences between the old Playbar and newer Arc in Sonos' soundbar range in order to help you make your mind up on any upgrade decision.
+You can also read how the Arc compares to the smaller Beam soundbar in our separate feature.

 Design and connections